jxying/mtp2/README.md

 (1) Download the source files.
 (2) Run 'demo.m'

 You may consider using the FPN solver with [bridge-block decomposition](https://github.com/jxying/mtp2-bbd) for learning large-scale MTP2 Gaussian graphical models.
-The bridge-block decomposition is designed to reduce the computational and memory costs of existing algorithms like FPN, especially in cases involving large-scale data.
+The bridge-block decomposition is designed to reduce the computational and memory costs of existing algorithms like FPN, particularly in the context of large-scale data.

 ## References